Boise State vs. San Jose State Predictions, College Basketball BetMGM Promo Codes, & Picks - January 5

 Boise State Performance Insights

-- The Broncos are outscoring opponents by 10.2 points per game with a +133 scoring differential overall.
-They put up 75.8 points per game (168th in college basketball) and allow 65.6 per contest (64th in college basketball).
+- The Broncos have a +133 scoring differential, topping opponents by 10.2 points per game.
+They're putting up 75.8 points per game to rank 168th in college basketball and are allowing 65.6 per contest to rank 65th in college basketball.

-- The 37.2 rebounds per game Boise State averages rank 149th in the nation, and are 6.8 more than the 30.4 its opponents pull down per contest.
+- Boise State prevails in the rebound battle by an average of 6.8 boards.
+It is grabbing 37.2 rebounds per game (153rd in college basketball) compared to its opponents' 30.4 per outing.

+- Boise State connects on 1.7 more threes per game than the opposition, 7.5 (184th in college basketball) compared to its opponents' 5.8.

-- Boise State has committed 11.1 turnovers per game (120th in college basketball action) while forcing 11.8 (202nd in college basketball).
+- Boise State has committed 11.1 turnovers per game (119th in college basketball play) while forcing 11.8 (201st in college basketball).

 San Jose State Performance Insights

-- The Spartans outscore opponents by 4.1 points per game (posting 75.5 points per game, 174th in college basketball, and conceding 71.4 per outing, 180th in college basketball) and have a +58 scoring differential.
+- The Spartans outscore opponents by 4.1 points per game (posting 75.5 points per game, 173rd in college basketball, and giving up 71.4 per contest, 182nd in college basketball) and have a +58 scoring differential.

-- The 33.9 rebounds per game San Jose State accumulates rank 298th in the country, 1.5 fewer than the 35.4 its opponents pull down.
+- San Jose State ranks 298th in the country at 33.9 rebounds per game.
+That's 1.5 fewer than the 35.4 its opponents average.

-- San Jose State hits 9.1 three-pointers per game (57th in college basketball), 2.6 more than its opponents.
+- San Jose State makes 2.6 more threes per game than the opposition, 9.1 (59th in college basketball) compared to its opponents' 6.5.

 Rep your team with officially licensed college basketball gear!
 Head to Fanatics to find jerseys, shirts, and much more.